-- within the Waller Hill Car Park, Skipton. - Swadford Street (south side) within the marked area from the existing zig zag pedestrian crossing restrictions to the west end of the Co-operative store. - Swadford Street (north side) within the marked area from the end of the existing zig zag pedestrian crossing restrictions west for a distance of 29 metres (11pm - 4am) - Sackville Street (South) from a point 32.5 metres from the east side entrance of Bowers Wharf south eastwards for a distance of 11.0 metres.
+- within the Waller Hill Car Park, Skipton. - Swadford Street (south side) within the marked area from the existing zig zag pedestrian crossing restrictions to the junction of Coach Street Yard. - Swadford Street (north side) within the marked area from the end of the existing zig zag pedestrian crossing restrictions west for a distance of 29 metres (11pm - 4am) - Sackville Street (South) from a point 32.5 metres from the east side entrance of Bowers Wharf south eastwards for a distance of 11.0 metres.